hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 ---
 In the first [article](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/) of this series, I described the reasons behind the decision to open source our Workshops-on-Demand (WoD) project and gave you a comprehensive picture of the project's overall infrastructure.
 In this second article, I will cover the backend part of the project and explain how to deploy it.

-T﻿he overall infrastructure can run on physical servers or VMs.
+The overall infrastructure can run on physical servers or VMs.
 We usually designate one server for the frontend and a second server for the backend.
 You could also decide to separate every single component of each side.

 ![](/img/howto-wod-5.png)